 The Parks/Reserve: There are five marine parks and one marine reserve covering a total sea area of 3 400 hectares.
 They comprise scenic coastal areas, seascapes and important marine habitats.

 Marine parks are managed with an approach of multiple use for conservation, education, recreation and scientific studies.
 Only activities compatible with the objectives of marine parks would be allowed.
 Diving, snorkeling, canoeing, sailing, underwater photography and school visits are popular activities in marine parks.
 Activities destructive to marine environment and coastal features such as trawling, unauthorised fishing, hunting or collecting of marine life are prohibited.
 On-site information boards, mooring buoys and markers are installed.
-Educational activities such as guided tours and public lectures are regularly organised to enhance the public’s sense of conservation of marine environment.
-The marine reserve is strictly protected for nature conservation and scientific studies, hence no recreational activities are allowed.
+Educational activities such as guided tours and public lectures are regularly organized to enhance the public’s sense of conservation of marine environment.
+The marine reserve is strictly protected for nature conservation, scientific research and educational studies, hence no recreational activities are allowed.

 The Hong Kong UNESCO Global Geopark is located in the eastern part of Hong Kong and extends from the northeast of the New Territories to the Sai Kung area.
 It is a single entity where sites and landscapes of international significance are holistically managed with the support of local communities and other geopark stakeholders.

 Sai Kung Volcanic Rock Region: This region displays hexagonal volcanic rock columns, which are world class in terms of size and coverage.